chillinski/typescript-style-guide/README.md

 Convert types with global objects instead of shorthands (``String(foo)`` over ``'' + foo``).
 Add types to a module instead of polluting the global namespace with every interface.

-Use ``number[]`` over ``Array<number>``.
+Use ``Array<number>`` over ``number[]``.

 Use ``let`` over ``var`` to have better scoping.
 Use ``const`` for variables which are not re-assigned.

 Formatting
 ----------

-Indent with 4 spaces.
+Indent with *2* spaces.
 Always use curly braces and add semicolons.
 Add a new line for each property in an object.
 Use the literal syntax of objects, arrays and regular expressions.
 Use the dot notation for property access.
 Remove whitespace at the end of lines (including empty lines).
 End the file with a newline character.
 Don't have consecutive empty lines.

 ```TypeScript
 let myObject = {